jfigueroama/watch/README.md

 ## Usage

-For now, please see the docs in the functions.
+For now, please see the docs in the functions or explore the source code.

 ```clojure
 (require '[watch.core :as watch])
 ; This will reload your some.core every time the source file changes and also will print Hello and Bye.
 (reload (require '[some.core :as c]) "./src/some/core..clj" (println "Hello") (println "Bye"))
 ```

-For more documentation please see the source code.

 ## License

 Copyright © 2016 José Figueroa Martínez